Pyroxenium/Basalt/docs/objects/Object/onLeave.md

-# Object - Event

 ## onLeave

+### Description

 `onLeave(self, event, button, x, y)`

-The computercraft event which triggers this method is `mouse_move` - only available in [CraftOS-PC](https://www.craftos-pc.cc).
+The onLeave event is triggered when the mouse pointer leaves the object.
+The event is based on the mouse_move event, which is only available in [CraftOS-PC](https://www.craftos-pc.cc).

+### Returns

+1. `object` The object in use

+### Usage

-Here is a example on how to add a onLeave event to your button:
+* Add an onLeave event to a button:

 ```lua
 local basalt = require("basalt")